victoraldir/personal-blog/content/en/posts/response-streaming-go.md

 ## Conclusion

 Response streaming in Go is a very powerful feature that allows us to send data to the client in chunks.
-It opens a whole new world of possibilities for serverless applications, and in my case, it allowed me to implement a transcoding layer for myvidehunter.com fully serverless.
+It opens a whole new world of possibilities for serverless applications, and in my case, it allowed me to implement a transcoding fleet for myvidehunter.com only using AWS Lambda.